 In response to this, the Ministry of Health, Labour and Welfare (MHLW) has been conducting a nationwide genomic sequencing of the SARS-CoV-2 to monitor for the variants.
-Currently, B.1.617.2 lineage (Delta variant) is the mainstream in Japan and overseas.
+Currently, B.1.617.2 lineage (Delta) is being replaced by B.1.1.529 lineage (Omicron) in domestic cases.